odevices/docs/er-301/persistence/index.md

 Quicksaves (in fact **all** presets) are serialized as loadable Lua code which defines a table containing all of the data pertinent to the preset.
 Although should never be necessary, with some practice and knowledge of Lua, it is possible to edit these files by hand.

 # Chain Presets
-[Chains of units](signal-flow#chains) are stored as chain presets for later recall.
+[Chains of units](/er-301/chains) are stored as chain presets for later recall.
 A chain preset consists of:
 * a list of unit presets (one for each unit in the chain)
-* the [source](signal-flow#source) assignment (if applicable)
+* the [source](/er-301/chains/#source) assignment (if applicable)
 * the location of the focus cursor

 You can create a chain preset from any chain by focusing the chain's header to get access to its header menu and pressing **Save (S3)**.
 To load a chain preset into a given chain, again focus the chain's header but this time press **Load (S2)** and select a chain preset file via the file browser screen.
 The current contents of the chain will be replaced by the units contained within the chain preset.

 {% include gallery.html
   count=2
-  file1="er-301/chain-anatomy/mono-chain-header.png"
+  file1="/er-301/chains/mono-chain-header.png"
-  caption1="When the chain header is focused a menu of chain operations is shown in the sub-display." file2="er-301/chain-anatomy/chain-presets-folder.png" caption2="Pressing a chain's **Save** command will bring you to this screen where you can specify the destination file for the chain preset."
+  caption1="When the chain header is focused a menu of chain operations is shown in the sub-display." file2="/er-301/chains/chain-presets-folder.png" caption2="Pressing a chain's **Save** command will bring you to this screen where you can specify the destination file for the chain preset."
 %}

 Chain presets are saved to a folder called ```ER-301/<version>/presets/chains``` by default but you can save them anywhere you like.
 A chain's Load and Save commands will open by default to this folder so it might be easier to keep your chain presets there.

 # Unit Presets
-The complete state of an individual [unit](signal-flow#units) can be stored in and recalled from a unit preset.
+The complete state of an individual [unit](/er-301/units) can be stored in and recalled from a unit preset.
 A unit preset will persist the following items:
 * the values of all parameters
 * fine vs coarse setting of each parameter
 * sub-chains of parameters that have them